About Sallisaw

 • Ward 4 is south of Cherokee and east of Maple (apx).

-Ward 1 includes Highway 59, which connects to Stilwell, and mixed-use and semi-rural housing.
-The under-construction water park is at the southern edge of Redwood Street near the Sequoyah Hospital.
+Ward 1 includes Highway 59, which connects to Stilwell (population 3,700) , and mixed-use and semi-rural housing.
+The a water park is under construction on the north side of Redwood Street near the Sequoyah Hospital.
 Newer homes and neatly kept neighborhood streets are on the west portions of the ward.

-Ward 3 wraps around the municipal airport and cemetery with southward business growth, beginning with the VA and a new fuel/convenience store.
+Ward 3 wraps around the municipal airport and cemetery with southward business growth, beginning with the VA hospital facility under construction and a new fuel/convenience store.
+Southbound highway 59 leads to Poteau (population 9,100) and Stigler (population 2,800).

-Ward 4 includes most of historic downtown and Highway 64, which connects to Muldrow, as well as a large sports complex and the lower grade schools.
+Ward 4 includes most of historic downtown, government offices and Highway 64, which connects to Muldrow (3,300), as well as a large sports complex and the lower grade schools.
+Recently revamped on-off ramps from US highway I-40 makes for a convenient access to East Sallisaw.
+Despite convenient connection with I-40 Cherokee street as a business corridor has faded in recent years.

 As of September 24, 2024, the city board is: